Surfing med barn Stadlandet

 Nordfjord is one of Norway’s most varied travel destinations for families with children.
-Here you’ll find fjords and mountains, beaches and glaciers, animals and adventures – and activities suitable for everyone from the very youngest to grandparents.
+Here you’ll find fjords and mountains, beaches and glaciers, animals and adventures – and activities that suit everyone from the very youngest to the grandparents.
 Summer and winter.
-Here you’ll find everything in one fjord.
+Everything can be found in one fjord.

-The region stretches from Bramnger and Stadlandet at the outer edge by the open sea to Stryn deep inside the fjord, with Gloppen and Eid in between.
-That means that no matter where you stay, there are experiences nearby.
-The distances are short, the nature is magnificent, and most attractions are easily accessible – also for families with strollers and young children.
+The region stretches from Bramnger and Stadlandet on the outer coast to Stryn at the innermost part of the fjord, with Gloppen and Eid in between.
+This means that no matter where you stay, experiences are close by.
+Distances are short, nature is magnificent, and most attractions are easily accessible – also for families with strollers and young children.

 Photo: © Emma Midthjell Solibakke